nickfargo/state/src/state.coffee.md

         unless selector?
-          return if against is undefined then null else no if selector is '.'
+          return if against is undefined then null else no unless typeof selector is 'string'
+          throw new TypeError "selector"
+        if selector is '.'
           return if against is undefined then this else against is this if selector is ''